tarek-kerbedj/Qwant-images-scrapy/README.md

 ```
 ## challenge faced
 some of you at this point might wonder why didn't i use the pipeline object offered by scrapy , i tried doing that and it didn't work out
-and that's why i resorted to using multithreading with urllib3
+and that's why i resorted to using  urllib3

 ## how it works
 1) first open up  settings.py  located in qwant_script folder and  set ***ROBOTSTXT_OBEY = False***